Astroblepus chapmani

-Astroblepus chapmani is a species of catfish of the family Astroblepidae.
-It can be found in the Magdalena River in Colombia.
+Astroblepus chapmani is a species of freshwater ray-finned fish belonging to the family Astroblepidae, the climbing catfishes.
+This catfish is found in the Magdalena, Cauca and San Juan rivers in Colombia.
+This fish attains a maximum standard length of 12.3 cm.

-Although the patronym was not identified; Eigenmann mentioned a “Dr. F. M. Chapman” in a later (1942) publication, who was a traveling companion in South America; this may have been ornithologist Frank M. Chapman (1864-1945), American Museum of Natural History.
+Although the patronym in the specific name was not identified, Eigenmann mentioned a "Dr. F. M. Chapman" in a later (1942) publication, who was a traveling companion in South America; this may have been ornithologist Frank M. Chapman, of the American Museum of Natural History.